Towards Automatic Evaluation and High-Quality Pseudo-Parallel Dataset Construction for Audio Editing: A Human-in-the-Loop Method: Introduction

-\begin{itemize} \item \textbf{Subjective Audio Editing Evaluation Dataset Construction}.
-We construct AuditScore, the first comprehensive benchmark for subjective audio editing evaluation, consisting of over 6,300 edited samples from 7+ representative frameworks and 23+ system variants.
-Each sample is annotated by professional raters on three key aspects: Quality, Relevance, and Faithfulness. \item \textbf{Automatic MOS Prediction}.
-Based on AuditScore, we train AuditEval, the first model tailored for automatic MOS-style scoring in audio editing.
-It effectively mitigates the lack of objective metrics and the high cost of human evaluation. \item \textbf{High-Quality Pseudo-Parallel Audio Editing Dataset Construction}.
-We further utilize AuditEval to assess and filter a large volume of synthetically mixed editing pairs, selecting only the most plausible samples to construct a high-quality pseudo-parallel dataset.
-Objective experiments validate the effectiveness of this expert-informed filtering strategy in producing superior-quality data, while also highlighting the shortcomings of relying exclusively on objective metrics. \end{itemize}
+\item \textbf{High-Quality Data Mining}.
+We further utilize AuditEval to assess and filter a large amount of synthetically mixed editing pairs, selecting only the most plausible samples to form a high-quality pseudo-parallel subset.
+Comprehensive experiments validate the effectiveness of this expert-informed filtering strategy in producing superior-quality data, while also highlighting the shortcomings of objective metrics and the advantages of AuditEval in audio editing task. \end{itemize}